go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Time (`time`)
 - `FORMAT`: Time format to diplay on UI. i.e. RFC1123 or 2006-01-02 15:04:05
-- `UI_LOCATION`: Location of time on the UI, so that we can display correct user's time on UI. i.e. Shanghai/Asia
+- `DEFAULT_UI_LOCATION`: Default location of time on the UI, so that we can display correct user's time on UI. i.e. Shanghai/Asia

 ## Other (`other`)